udaan-iitt/editions/2023_Spring/resume-article.md

 ### Link your Linkedin Profile

-This will give the recruiter the option to check up on you and gather any additional details you might not have mentioned in your resume (Keep your LinkedIn profile updated and active).
+This will give the recruiter the option to check up on you and gather any additional details you might not have mentioned in your resumé (Keep your LinkedIn profile updated and active).
 Include contact information, and make sure your contact information is up to date.

 - - -